will-ku/nyc-viz/README.md

 # Functionality & MVP
 With the NYC Housing - At a Glance application, users will be able to:
 * View a map of New York City
-* Use a slider to view changes in median sales prices since 2010
+* View changes in median sales prices since 2010
-* Use a slider to view changes in median rental prices since 2010
+* View areas with the highest total sale volumes

 # Architecture and Technologies
 The project will be implemented with the following technologies: